Responsible Sourcing Audit Process

 - Closing meeting and signing of the onsite report – During the closing meeting, the auditor will discuss any identified issues and recommendations to remedy any violations observed and present the factory with an onsite report containing this information for their acknowledgment and signing.

-Once a factory is audited, the findings are reviewed and a rating is assigned by the Walmart Ethical Sourcing Assessment Team.
+Once a factory is audited, the findings are reviewed and a rating is assigned by the Walmart Responsible Sourcing Assessment Team.

 There are four types of assessment ratings:

 - Green: minor to no violations; the factory will be audited within 2 years.